Firestone Firehawk 600: Testing

 The first CART test session began on December 19, 2000.
 Kenny Bräck, a former IRL driver who had previously raced at Texas while with that series, was the first driver to take to the track.
 The target speeds were set at 225 mph.
 Bräck completed over 100 laps, with a top lap over 221 mph.
 CART chief steward J. Kirk Russell, track officials, Bräck, and Team Rahal expressed satisfaction with the test and the data collected.
 CART set its rules package for the race as utilizing 37 inHG manifold pressure (down from 40) and installing the Hanford device on all rear wings.
 However, Gossage told NBC Sports in 2016 that Bräck was not going full throttle during the test.

 While CART did not arrange a full-field open test, several private tests followed.
 The second series of private tests, scheduled for three days, began February 21, 2001.
 The entire week was hindered by rain and cool temperatures.
 Patrick Racing and driver Jimmy Vasser were the first teams to take to the track.
 On the first day, rain kept the track closed until 11:30 a.m.
 A busy afternoon saw Vasser drive over 100 laps, with a top lap over 215 mi/h.
 Vasser reported it was "fairly easy to drive flat out" and said the track was somewhat bumpy.
-The team claimed to have accomplished all of their goals in the abbreviated half-day session, and cancelled the remaining two days they had scheduled for the test.
+The team claimed to have accomplished all of their goals in the abbreviated half-day session, and canceled the remaining two days they had scheduled for the test.

 Team KOOL Green tested at the track on February 22 with driver Dario Franchitti.
 He completed 190 laps with a top lap speed of 225.7 mi/h.
 Top trap speeds may have been as high as 228 mi/h.

-Like Patrick Racing the day before, Team Green cancelled their second scheduled day of testing when they felt they had accomplished their testing goals after only one session.
+Like Patrick Racing the day before, Team Green canceled their second scheduled day of testing when they felt they had accomplished their testing goals after only one session.
 Franchitti expressed reservations about the track's roughness and reported pulling 3 Gs in the corners.
 He also predicted that two-wide racing would be possible during the race.

 PacWest Racing also tested at the track on February 22 with rookie driver Scott Dixon and Maurício Gugelmin.
 In 55 degree weather, Dixon drove about 140 laps, with a top speed close to 225 mph.
 Gugelmin also reported the ability to drive flat out around the track.

 However, Gugelmin told Gossage and CART officials in a March 19 teleconference that he didn't believe CART could run a race at TMS.
 He claimed that the "wing configuration was wrong," and the cars were "too fast" for the track.

 Also at the track on February 22 was Penske Racing with driver Hélio Castroneves and Walker Racing with driver Tora Takagi.
 Castroneves had a fast lap at about 226 mph.

-All scheduled testing for February 23 was cancelled due to rain.
+All scheduled testing for February 23 was canceled due to rain.
 During the week, no incidents were reported.
 Tora Takagi, however, suffered gearbox trouble, and completed only 20 laps of testing.